 Note: A more tradition way of making lassi is with fruit, yogurt, and water (no milk).
 This morning I made one with 1/2 cup plain greek yogurt, 1/4 cup water, 2 Tb organic raw hemp seeds, and 1 cup fresh white peaches and it was tasty!

-- If mango has stringy fibers, push through a nylon sieve with the back of a spoon.
-The remaining mango should not contain any stringy pulp.
-Refrigerate until cold.
+- If the mango has stringy fibers, push it through a sieve with the back of a spoon to remove the fibers

-- Can be refrigerated up to 24 hours.
+- Leftover lassi can be covered and refrigerated for up to 24 hours